Make-Magazine/makerfaire/wp-content/plugins/gravityview-datatables/readme.txt

 === GravityView - DataTables Extension ===
 Tags: gravityview
 Requires at least: 4.4
-Tested up to: 5.5.1
+Tested up to: 5.8
 Stable tag: trunk
-Contributors: katzwebservices, luistinygod, soulseekah
+Contributors: The GravityView Team
 License: GPL 3 or higher

 Display entries in a dynamic table powered by DataTables & GravityView.